-This post shares how to re-caulk cracked stair stringer seams for a beautiful finished look.
+This post shares how to caulk hardwood stairs, specifically how I re-caulked cracked stair stringer seams and trim for a beautiful finished look.

-Hey guys, just sharing a quick little tip on how to re-caulk cracked stair stringer seams.
+Hey guys, just sharing a quick little tip on how to caulk hardwood stairs, specifically how to re-caulk cracked stair stringer seams and trim.
 Although we hired out the job of refinishing our carpeted stairs to wood treads, I took on the job or re-caulking the stair stringers and trim.
 The caulk was cracking, and I couldn’t have that next to my beautiful new staircase!

 This topic also lines up nicely with this month’s DIY at Home theme of home improvement.
 After you check this project out, definitely check out the other projects at the end of the post!

 (This post contains affiliate links.
 You can read more about that here.
 Thanks!)